liquibase/liquibase-databricks/README.md

 # liquibase-databricks

-## Current Summary
+## Summary
+This is the Liquibase Extension for Managing Delta Tables with DatabricksSQL.

-Base and Foundational Change types should be supported at this stage.
-Change types such as procedures, triggers, merge column, indexes are not supported.
+Base/Contributed and Foundational Change types should be supported at this stage.
+Change types such as procedures, triggers, sequences, indexes are not supported.
 Databricks specific change types that are added are listed below along with their completion status.
+Databricks tables creates with liquibase are automatically created with the Delta configs / versions that are required for all passing change types including: 'delta.feature.allowColumnDefaults' = 'supported', 'delta.columnMapping.mode' = 'name'

+## NOTE!
+ONLY TABLES CREATED WITH UNITY CATALOG ARE SUPPORTED FOR MOST ADVANCED OPERATIONS
+This extension utilizes Unity Catalog System tables for many advanced operations such as snapshotting, idedentifying various constraints (PK/FK/NOT NULL, etc.)
+If hive_metastore is used, this is not tested and may not provide all the below functionality.

-## To Do:
+## TO DO:

-1. Add unit tests with liquibase test harness - Cody Davis - Done
+1. Add unit tests with liquibase test harness - Cody Davis - DONE
-2. Pass Foundational Test Harness - Cody Davis - Done
+2. Pass Foundational Test Harness - Cody Davis - DONE 4/1/2023
-3. Pass Contributed Test Harness - Cody Davis - In Progress - ETA May 15, 2023
+3. Pass Contributed Test Harness - Cody Davis - IN PROGRESS 9/15/2023
-4. Pass Advanced Test Harness - Unassigned - Not Started
+4. Pass Advanced Test Harness - <> - NOT STARTED

+## Currently Supported Change Types:
+1. createTable/dropTable
+2. addColumn/dropColumn
+3. addPrimaryKey/dropPrimaryKey
+4. addForeignKey/dropForeignKey
+5. addNotNullConstraint/dropNotNullConstraint
+6. createTable/createTableDataTypeText/createTableTimestamp/dropTable
+7. createView/dropView
+8. dropAllForeignKeyConstraints
+9. createView/dropView
+10. setTableRemarks
+11. setColumnRemarks
+12. setViewRemarks (set in TBLPROPERTIES ('comment' = '<comment>'))
+13. executeCommand
+14. mergeColumns
+15. modifySql
+16. renameColumn
+17. renameView
+18. sql
+19. sqlFile
+20. Change Data Test: apply delete
+21. Change Data Test: apply insert
+22. Change Data Test: apply loadData

+## Remaining Relevant Change Types to Finish in Base/Contributed
+1. createFunction/dropFunction - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
+2. addCheckConstraint/dropCheckConstraint - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
+3. addLookupTable (executing out of order/dropping FK before creation)
+4. Change Data Test: apply loadUpdateData

+The remaining other change types are not relevant to Databricks and have been marked with INVALID TEST

-## Change Types to Add:
+## Aspirational Roadmap - Databricks Specific Additional Change Types to Add:

 1. COPY INTO
 2. MERGE